 What budget-related documents are required for Phase I and Phase II proposals?

-Whether you are submitting a Phase I or Phase II SBIR/STTR proposal, you must provide detailed information on the budget for the proposed work, together with supporting documents that include your justification for the requested budget, quotes for equipment or services that you will need to carry out your project, and budget information and documentation for any collaborators who will receive a share of the award as a subaward.
+Whether you are submitting a Phase I or Phase II SBIR/STTR proposal, you must provide detailed information on the budget for the proposed work, together with supporting documents that include your justification for the requested budget, quotes for equipment or services that you will need to carry out your project, and budget information and documentation for any collaborators who will receive a share of the award as a subaward or consultant.
 The budget is a central component of any proposal, and it reflects the structure of your proposed project in terms of the team of personnel, consultants, and collaborators required, the resources you will need, and the project timeline.
 The budget will be an evolving component of your proposal, and it is a good idea to make use of a spreadsheet to track the various elements and automatically apply the relevant calculations to ensure that your budget fits within the appropriate limits.

 Budget structures for SBIR and STTR grants

 The difference in structure between SBIR and STTR grants is reflected in the general structure of their budgets.
 Specifically, SBIRs require that at least 67% of the award be awarded directly to costs incurred by the small business concern, leaving up to 33% of the award to be allocated to academic collaborators and/or consultants.
 STTRs allow for up to 60% of the award to be allocated to a non-profit research collaborator and/or consultants, with a minimum of 30% to be allocated to the non-profit research partner and 40% to the small business.
 These percentages reflect the “internal” (small business) and “external” (collaborators and consultants) components of the budget.